Autism in the workplace

 Autism is considered a spectrum condition that affects the way some people experience the world and communicate with it.
 There is no one way people experience autism – different people will have different strengths and support needs.
 For example, this could look like needing little to no support or needing 24-hour care.

 It’s important to educate yourself on the lives, strengths and difficulties of autistic people.
 This booklet is a collection of a diverse group of people throughout the UK, each from a different walk of life.
 All have autism, but no two could be called identical and all have worked in different industries to each other.
-They discuss how they feel about being open in the workplace, the kind of adjustments they feel they need, and whether they can access these, and their hopes for the future.
+They discuss how they feel about being open in the workplace, the kind of adjustments they feel they need, whether they can access these, and their hopes for the future.

 What terms should you use when talking about autism?